from abc import ABCMeta, abstractmethod

 from sklearn.linear_model import LogisticRegressionCV

-from sklearn.model_selection import StratifiedKFold, train_test_split
+from sklearn.model_selection import StratifiedKFold, cross_val_predict, train_test_split

 from sklearn.isotonic import IsotonicRegression